sheegaon/wordpool/README.md

 ### Player Choice
 At any time (if not already in an active round), players can choose to:
-1. **Start Prompt Round** - Only if player has enough balance and fewer than 10 outstanding prompts (wordsets in 'open' or 'closing' status)
+1. **Start Prompt Round** - Only if player has enough balance and fewer than 10 outstanding prompts (phrasesets in 'open' or 'closing' status)
 2. **Start Copy Round** - Only if prompts are waiting for copies in queue
-3. **Start Vote Round** - Only if complete word sets (1 original + 2 copies) are waiting for votes (excluding own wordsets)
+3. **Start Vote Round** - Only if complete phrase sets (1 original + 2 copies) are waiting for votes (excluding own phrasesets)

 ### Queue System
 - **Prompt Queue**: Submitted prompts waiting for copy players (FIFO)
 - **Copy Assignment**: FIFO from prompt queue when player calls POST /rounds/copy
-- **Copy Queue Discount**: When prompts_waiting > 10, copy rounds cost \$90 (system contributes \$10 per wordset)
+- **Copy Queue Discount**: When prompts_waiting > 10, copy rounds cost \$90 (system contributes \$10 per phraseset)
-- **Vote Queue**: Complete word sets waiting for voters
+- **Vote Queue**: Complete phrase sets waiting for voters
 - **Vote Assignment Priority**:
-  1. Wordsets with ≥5 votes (FIFO by 5th vote time)
+  1. Phrasesets with ≥5 votes (FIFO by 5th vote time)
-  2. Wordsets with 3-4 votes (FIFO by 3rd vote time)
+  2. Phrasesets with 3-4 votes (FIFO by 3rd vote time)
-  3. Wordsets with <3 votes (random selection)
+  3. Phrasesets with <3 votes (random selection)

 ### Anti-Gaming Measures
-- Contributors cannot vote on their own word sets (filtered at assignment)
+- Contributors cannot vote on their own phrase sets (filtered at assignment)
-- Word order randomized per-voter in voting display (not stored)
+- Phrase order randomized per voter in the voting display (not stored)
-- Rate limit: Maximum 10 outstanding prompts per player (wordsets in 'open'/'closing' status)
+- Rate limit: Maximum 10 outstanding prompts per player (phrasesets in 'open'/'closing' status)
-- One vote per word set per player (enforced via unique composite index), no vote changes allowed
+- One vote per phrase set per player (enforced via unique composite index), no vote changes allowed
 - Grace period: 5 seconds past timer expiry (backend only, not shown to users)
 - API rate limiting: Prevent abuse/brute force attempts